Courses Taught

 Introduction to Ethics

-Introductory level course on classic and contemporary ethical theory.
+Introductory course on classic and contemporary ethical theory.
 Spring 2021 (online).

 Introduction to Philosophy